• Skip to primary navigation

 Please note:

-* You can use 1 tbsp of vegan bouillon powder and 600 g of water or use 600 (ml) of vegetable broth instead.
+* You can use 1 tablespoon of vegan bouillon powder and 600 g of water or use 600 (ml) of vegetable broth instead.

 1. Make sure you have a deep pan (I used a 20x30x10 cm pan for this recipes and the sauce was just perfect to the top rim).
 If yours is not deep enough you can also add more white sauce to the top half way though the oven or as soon as the lasagna has absorbed enough sauce.